1. Can you tell me more details about your product recall at Costco Canada locations?

 Even though Health Canada states that dietary intake of Bisphenol A (BPA) via food packaging does not currently pose a concern to health risk to the general population, Ocean Brands has made efforts to limit the use of BPA in our products.

-Ocean’s is proud to state that all of our can manufactures for retail Salmon, Tuna, SnacKits, Snack N’ Lunches, Salads, Crab and Oyster have stated that they are no longer adding BPA to the cans or lids.
+Ocean’s is proud to state that all of our can manufactures for retail Salmon, Tuna, SnacKits, Flavoured tuna, Salads, Sardines, Crab, Mussels and Oysters have stated that they are no longer adding BPA to the cans or lids.
 However, the suppliers of these cans have stated that BPA has been in use for so long that they cannot guarantee trace amounts of BPA might not still be in the enameling machines.
 Conversely, our suppliers have tested the products above and have indicated that no detectable levels of BPA could be found in any of the can enamels.

 Unfortunately, due to the corrosive nature of Shrimp and Clams, we have not been able to find a BPA free can supplier.
 We have also not been able to find a supplier for our large four pound food service items.